junwatu/ai-slides-creator/blog/README.md

-# Create slides using OpenAI and Node.js
+# Automate slides creation using OpenAI and Node.js